Prepare yourself for Cancer Surgery

 - Next, stem cells rush to the area to repair the damage.
 But stem cells are known, in the presence of localised oestrogen - the female sex hormone, to stay in the trophoblast state.
 This can also result in cancer, so it is imperative to reduce your oestrogen levels.
 (Wang, British Columbia)

 - As they grow, cancers like breast cancer typically attack bones.
 The bones strengthen and defend themselves by producing growth hormone which the cancer cells use to further their own growth.
 Oncologists are talking about using Bisphonates to stop the bone attack and cut growth hormone levels.
 But just as worrying is the body´s production of growth hormone to heal cuts and tissue damage.
 Major surgery will produce a large growth hormone response.
-(This is one reason why I believe strongly that people with cancer should not touch one drop of cows dairy it increases blood levels of IGF-1, a growth hormone)
+(This is one reason why I believe strongly that people with cancer should not touch one drop of mass market cows´ dairy.
+Because of the way the cows are kept, it increases blood levels of IGF-1, a growth hormone)

 - Recent studies covered in icon Cancer Watch have shown that cancers produce secondary pre-cancer cells much earlier than previously thought.
 These rogue cells pass round the body to other tissues where they and their oncogenes lie dormant.
 This is one reason why it is imperative cancer patients fundamentally change their lifestyle to avoid repetition of the things that gave them cancer in the first place.